abeychain/documents/Whitepaper/Abey-Whitepaper.md

 The signing algorithm tags each message for the inner BFT instance with the prefix “0”, and each message for the outer DailyBFT with the prefix “1” to avoid namespace collision.

 **3.2.2.
+The mempool subprotocol**

-The mempool subprotocol.** Initializes TXs with 0 and keeps track of incoming transactions with a Union set.
+Initializes TXs with 0 and keeps track of incoming transactions with a Union set.
 On receiving a propose call, it adds the transactions to the block and communicates with a gossip protocol.
 It also supports query methods to return confirmed transactions.
 By keeping track of transactions in a set, it purges the ones already confirmed.

 **3.2.3.
+Main Consensus protocol**

-Main Consensus protocol.** A newly spawned node with an implicit message routing that carries with it the history of the transcripts sent and received.
+A newly spawned node with an implicit message routing that carries with it the history of the transcripts sent and received.
 This interacts with the following components - Mempools, Preprocess, Daily Offchain Consensus, and on-chain validation.

 **3.3.
-Variant Day Length and Committee Election.** BFT committee instances are switched after a fixed period of time (with the chain as a logical clock)[8].
+Variant Day Length and Committee Election**

+BFT committee instances are switched after a fixed period of time (with the chain as a logical clock)[8].
 A new committee is formed simply by the miners of the latest csize number of blocks inside SlowChain.
 In our consensus design, we want to exploit the intuition that, if the committee behaves well, we don’t have to force them to switch, and therefore the overhead of switching committees could be prevented in some situations.
 On the other hand, this will raise the difficulty for new nodes to get elected as committee members if the previous committee keeps good records.
 Therefore, we still keep the design of forcibly switching the committee every fixed amount of time, but with a much lower frequency, (for example, the committee will be switched every *K* days).
 On the other hand, we incorporate the idea of authenticated complaints from Thunderella[9] where the SlowChain can be used as evidence of misbehavior by BFT committee members.
 That is, whenever committee misbehavior is detected from the SlowChain, the next day's starting point (not necessarily the *K*-th day) will trigger a forced switch.

 **3.4.
+Application-Specific Design**

-Application-Specific Design.** Our consensus design is aware of application-specific requirements and tailors to them, under the conditions that the consistency, liveness, and security properties are not compromised.
+Our consensus design is aware of application-specific requirements and tailors to them, under the conditions that the consistency, liveness, and security properties are not compromised.

 **3.4.1.
+Physical Timing Restriction**

-Physical Timing Restriction.** Conventional consensus design by default allows miners /committee members/leaders to re-order transactions within a small timing window.
+Conventional consensus design by default allows miners /committee members/leaders to re-order transactions within a small timing window.
 This raises a problem for some decentralized applications such as commercial exchanges where the trading fairness requires the timing order between transactions to be carefully preserved, or otherwise malicious (or, even normal rational) participants will have the incentive to re-order transactions, or even insert their own transactions, to gain extra profits.
 And this incentive will be magnified under high throughput.

 What is even worse, is that such malicious re-ordering is impossible to distinguish because naturally network latency will cause re-ordering and such latencies can only be observed by the receiver itself therefore it has the final evidence of numbers regarding network latency.